potamides/unsupervised-metrics/README.md

 ```sh
 pip install 'git+https://github.com/potamides/unsupervised-metrics.git#egg=metrics'
 ```
-If your goal is to run the included [experiments](experiments) clone the repository and install it in editable mode:
+If your goal is to run the included [experiments](experiments) (e.g. to replicate the results of UScore) clone the repository and install it in editable mode:
  ```sh
  git clone https://github.com/potamides/unsupervised-metrics
  pip install -e unsupervised-metrics